amrancz/notes/content/Reading notes/Anderson, Fast – Figure It Out.md

 - Our bodies modify and transform our preceptions.
 - We think by doing. [[Action isn't a result of thinking.
 It's a medium for thinking.]]
 - Physical actions influence our ability to understand information.

+### Caution about using metaphors and analogies
+Associations can lead us to better understand something unknown but they can also lead us astray.
+Nothing has one perfect metaphor or analogy.
+Different metaphors trigger different associations.
+Some help us understand, others might lead to false assumptions and incorrect reasoning.
+In those cases, we can react by several things:
+- Use first principles thinking.